AlaaAlzahrani/Jiwar_database/README.md

 ## Supported Languages

-Here's the modified table with the writing form information added for the specified languages:

 | N   | Code  | Language        | Supported Writing Script |
 |-----|-------|-----------------|--------------------------|
 | 1   | af    | Afrikaans       | Latin                    |